Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 Cannabis POS Software, Optimized for Delivery

 Selecting the right Point of Sale (POS) system is essential for managing your cannabis delivery service efficiently.
-A well-designed POS system can streamline daily operations, enhance the customer experience, and ensure compliance with California’s state and local regulations.
+A well-designed POS system streamlines daily operations, enhances the customer experience, and ensures compliance with California's state and local regulations.

-Here are some key features to look for in a POS system for your cannabis delivery service:
+Key features to look for in a POS system for cannabis delivery:

-• Automated Compliance: California cannabis retailers must maintain compliance with Metrc, the state’s seed-to-sale tracking system.
-Choose a POS that syncs directly with Metrc, automates daily inventory reconciliation, and prevents negative inventory errors.
+• Automated compliance: California cannabis retailers must maintain compliance with Metrc.
+Choose a POS that syncs directly with Metrc, automates delivery ledger creation, automates daily inventory reconciliation, and prevents negative inventory errors.

-• Mobile-Friendly Driver App: A delivery-friendly POS should include a mobile app that helps drivers manage orders, verify IDs, track deliveries, and navigate routes with ease.
-This functionality ensures efficient communication and order fulfillment while staying compliant with delivery ledger requirements.
+• Mobile-friendly driver app: A delivery-focused POS should include a mobile app that helps drivers manage orders, verify IDs, track deliveries, and navigate routes with ease — while staying compliant with delivery ledger requirements.

 Delivery Zones

-Once you’ve met the key requirements and passed your inspection, it’s time to launch your delivery service.
+Once you've met the key requirements and passed your inspection, it's time to launch.
 This includes setting up delivery zones, managing inventory, hiring and training your team, and creating a seamless online experience.
-With Meadow’s tools, you can streamline operations and ensure a smooth start to your cannabis delivery business.

-• Dynamic Delivery (aka Express, Trunk by Trunk, or "Ice Cream Truck" Style Delivery): A vehicle gets packed with up to $10k in retail value of inventory.
+Dynamic delivery (aka Express, Trunk by Trunk, or "Ice Cream Truck" style): A vehicle gets packed with up to $10k in retail value of inventory.
 Customers within the designated delivery zone for that vehicle can shop from that limited inventory.
-Orders get packed from the vehicles and dispatched with dynamic delivery without the need to return back to the shop.
+Orders get packed from the vehicle and dispatched without the need to return to the shop.

-• Hub and Spoke Delivery (aka Standard or "Pizza" Style Delivery): Orders come into the central dispensary or inventory location.
-Orders are packed and sent out to customers via a delivery driver.
+Hub and Spoke delivery (aka Standard or "Pizza" style): Orders come into the central dispensary or inventory location, are packed, and sent out to customers via a delivery driver.

-• Hybrid Model: A mix of Hub and Spoke and Dynamic Delivery; delight customers by letting them choose their own experience.
-When they land on your website, they can decide if they prefer a wider selection or speed.
+Hybrid model: A mix of Hub and Spoke and Dynamic Delivery.
+When customers land on your website, they can choose between a wider selection or faster delivery.

 Creating Delivery Zones